MichaelAquilina/Some-2D-RPG/README.md

 * Composite Animation Support (Including loading from XML files)
 * Entity framework for Players, NPCs, Monsters, objects etc..
 * Input Extension Methods for quicker development (Currently only for the keyboard)
-* Custom Game Shader interface for easy application of shaders to levels (Like 2D lighting). *In its current state, these are technically only post-effect shaders however i plan to support an interface for tile and pre entity shadering*
+* Custom Game Shader interface for easy application of shaders to levels (Like 2D lighting). *In its current state, these are technically only post-effect shaders however i plan to support an interface for tile and pre entity shading*
 * Support for loading [Tiled](http://www.mapeditor.org/) map files.
 (Current no zlib support - however this is planned)
 * Efficient Collision Detection using a QuadTree implementation (see GIF below)
 * Adjustable viewports of the current Game state, including the ability to Scale.